 * CTR human health criteria were not established for total PAHs.
 Therefore, the CTR criterion for individual PAHs of 0.049 μg/L is applied individually to benzo(a)anthracene, benzo(a)pyrene, and chrysene.
-The CTR criterion for Pyrene of 11,000 μg/L is assigned as an individual WLA to Pyrene.
+The CTR criterion for Pyrene of 11,000 μg/L is assigned as an individual waste load allocation to Pyrene.
 Other PAH compounds in the CTR shall be screened as part of the TMDL monitoring.

 **Values were rounded to match Criterion significant figures.

-Table 60 – Greater Harbor Final Water Column WLA Translations
+Table 60 – Greater Harbor Final Water Column Waste Load Allocation Translations